 1 Adding FAQ Blocks in Rank Math

-Rank Math adds a custom block, called FAQ by Rank Math, to the block editor.
-You can search for the block, or scroll to find it in the blocks menu.
+Rank Math adds a custom block, called FAQ by Rank Math, to the Block Editor.
+You can search for the block, or scroll to find it in the Blocks menu.
 Click to add it to the post.
+If you don’t see this block, then ensure that you’ve enabled the Schema module under WordPress Dashboard → Rank Math SEO.

 From here, adding any number of FAQs to your post is easy.
 Type the question in the question field; answer in the Answer field.
 Add an image to the question if you prefer, and add more FAQs if you want.
 Here is an example.